Schwab Intelligent Portfolios Premium provides a way to invest your money and get inexpensive access to a team of financial advisors.

 Finally, Schwab’s ThomasPartners Strategies builds investment plans for retirement.

-If you want to save money on a financial advisor while still getting quality service, Schwab Intelligent Portfolios Premium can be a great option.
-Clark recommends it.
+If you want to save money on a financial advisor while still getting quality service, Clark recommends Schwab Intelligent Portfolios Premium as a good option.